Explore this course:

 This module aims to introduce key Geographical Information Systems (GIS) principles and techniques to students in fields where GIS is becoming an increasingly relevant tool.
 The focus is on enabling students to develop an understanding of the potential of GIS and some fundamental GIS skills, through a series of workshops using a range of common software.
 Assessment is through a written report incorporating visualisations and analysis.15 credits

 This module provides students with an introduction to GIS network and connectivity analysis as it applies to debates in the field of transport planning.
 The module develops students' ability to apply geospatial techniques to transport and network connectivity challenges and to think critically about how these techniques can be used to understand spatial mobility in complex urban environments.
 The module is taught in a series of lectures and inter-related computer workshops focusing on real-world data and policy problem scenarios.15 credits

 - Citizen Participation in Planning and Development

 Recent decades have seen a proliferation of initiatives to involve citizens in policy-making, planning and urban governance.
-There is widespread agreement that ‘citizen engagement’ can play a positive role in democratizing urban development.
+There is widespread agreement that 'citizen engagement' can play a positive role in democratizing urban development.
 However, public participation raises a range of significant challenges for urban professional practice.
-This unit will draw on critical debates about the roles citizens and publics can and should play in shaping the city to reflect on the theory and practice of participation.
-The module is taught through lectures, seminars and workshops which structure learning, and help students to research case studies of participatory initiatives.15 credits
+This module will draw on critical debates about the roles citizens and publics can and should play in shaping the city to reflect on the theory and practice of participation.
+The module is taught through seminars which structure learning, and help students to research case studies of participatory initiatives.15 credits

 You will complete your dissertation over the summer.